nyorain/vil/docs/performance.md

 require a lock at some point.
 Programs that use vulkan heavily from multiple threads might be slowed down significantly.

+## General notes

+(We should probably migrate this to an extra page as it's advice for the user while the other sections are dev-focused).

+- Enabled transform feedback (via VIL_TRANSFORM_FEEDBACK) can cause pipeline cache misses causing a *massive* increase of pipeline creation time that may cause slowdowns.

 ## Layer Profiling

 To profile critical performance and memory overhead, there are mechanisms